boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 void * fio_realloc(void *ptr, size_t new_size);
 ```

 Re-allocates memory.
-An attempt to avoid copying the data is made only for big memory allocations (larger than FIO_MEMORY_BLOCK_ALLOC_LIMIT).
+An attempt to avoid copying the data is made only for memory allocations that are performed directly against the system (sizes over the allocator limit).

+**Note**: when reallocating, junk data may be copied onto the new allocation unit.
+It is better to use `fio_realloc2`.

+**Note**: the prefix `fio` will be different according to the `FIO_MEMORY_NAME` macro, it is used here because this is the prefix defined when using the `FIO_MALLOC` shortcut macro.

 #### `fio_realloc2`